 - Mongrels are often street-smart and heroic.

 - Poodles are dainty and spoiled, ideal for the Rich Bitch.
 And almost Always Female.
 Occasionally sports a French accent (playing on the "French Poodle" National Stereotype).
+The fact that they were originally bred as hunting dogs is quite unlikely to be discussed.
+Some, especially miniature or toy poodles, may play against type and be a Psycho Poodle.

 - Great Danes are big and friendly, perhaps boisterously clumsy, and also dumb (the archetypal example being Scooby-Doo).